 About the Song:

 “Respect” was first recorded by Otis Redding backed by Booker T. & the MG’s along with the Memphis Horns.
-It was a 1965 top five R&B hit and “considered among the best Southern blues-soul records of the era,” TB but Aretha Franklin transformed it into an anthem for blacks and women and made it her signature song in launching her reign as the Queen of Soul.
+“His strong and gritty style of singing gave this raw version of a gospel-type chorus song a particularly macho feel.”
+LW It was a 1965 top five R&B hit and “considered among the best Southern blues-soul records of the era,” TB but Aretha Franklin transformed it into an anthem “for black Americans and for women’s political and sexual liberation.”
+LW It became her signature song in launching her reign as the Queen of Soul.

 Aretha had recorded with Columbia Records from 1960-1966.
 In her years there, she developed neither a signature sound nor much commercial success.
 When she jumped to Atlantic Records, she was paired with producer Jerry Wexler, who had worked with Wilson Pickett and Dusty Springfield.
 He backed her with the Muscle Shoals rhythm section, which would become legendary, but was then in their infancy.
 For “Respect,” initially comprised only of verses and no bridge, Wexler blended a King Curtis’ tenor-sax solo with the studio band playing the chord changes from Sam and Dave’s “When Something Is Wrong with My Baby.”
 RS500

 Also giving the song heft was Aretha‘s addition of the “sock it to me” lines SF and the spelling out of the title, an idea which engineer Tom Dowd attributed to Aretha‘s sister Carolyn, who sang backup on the album.
 “I fell off my chair when I heard that!”
 RS500